dinalamdany/dinamood/readme.md

+# DinaMood #

-A Sinatra app to tell Dina's status.
+A Sinatra app to tell Dina's status, pulled from a Twitter feed.